 Bonnie M. Schaefer – President

-Bonnie M. Schaefer has served as both a Trustee of PA Virtual for many years as well as academic coach for her son until he graduated in 2012.
+Bonnie M. Schaefer, mother of two, has served as both a Trustee of PA Virtual for many years as well as an academic coach for her son until he graduated in 2012.
 She holds a B.A. from the University of Pennsylvania and an M.B.A. in Marketing from Temple University.
 Ms. Schaefer has particular expertise in growing startup technology companies, having done this for Dun and Bradstreet and several smaller high-tech companies.
 She has taught marketing at the college level and has been named in numerous “Who’s Who” publications.
 Ms. Schaefer and her husband Paul also have a daughter.

 Brenda Sachleben – Vice President

 Brenda Sachleben serves as the Vice President of the PA Virtual Board of Trustees.
-She is originally from Jundedale, a small town in Northeastern PA.
 She received her bachelor’s in business administration from Wilkes University, and spent most of her professional life working in the purchasing industry for several high profile companies in Pennsylvania.

-Ms. Sachleben retired to be a stay-at-home mom for her son, Jacob, who is currently enrolled in 7th grade at PA Virtual.
+Ms. Sachleben retired to be a stay-at-home mom for her son, Jacob, who is currently a high school student at PA Virtual.
 Ms. Sachleben volunteers her time to her church, where she serves as the organist for weekly services and is on the Pastoral Relations Committee.
 Since 1994, she has also been an Emergency Medical Technician in her community.
-A dramatic personal experience has allowed her to take on this opportunity and she is very excited to serve the PA Virtual Board.
+She is very excited to serve the PA Virtual Board.

 Sophia Lewis – Secretary